 It may not be the first thought that comes to mind, but you can make money by renting your home as a film set.
 Location scouts are looking for all kinds of properties and could pay you up to £2,500 a day to use your home.

-Here’s a quick guide to renting out your home as a film set:
+What does renting your home as a film set involve?

 Sometimes film and TV productions want to use a real location instead of building a set.
 This might be because it is cheaper or they may simply be looking for a location that is more authentic.
 No matter where you live, whether it be a stately home or a grotty little bedsit (no offence if you live in one), there is always the potential for demand.